 3. Make sure that the temperature of your bedroom is comfortable.
 If it is too hot or too cold, it will be much more difficult to go to sleep.

 4. Drink a cup of chamomile tea.
-Chamomile is natural and has relaxing, anxiety reducing properties.
-It is also caffeine free.
+Chamomile is natural and has relaxing, anxiety-reducing properties.
+It is also caffeine-free.

 6. Use some essential oils such as lavender or chamomile.
 You can mix these with a good carrier oil like sweet almond or jojoba oil and rub some on your chest and the bottoms of your feet.
-Or sprinkle a few drops on a tissue and place on a night stand so that you can inhale the scent.
+Or sprinkle a few drops on a tissue and place on a nightstand so that you can inhale the scent.
 Both of these scents are very relaxing and calming.

-7. Avoid eating too close to bed.
+7. Avoid eating too close to bedtime.
 We eat to give our bodies energy, and often you will experience an energy burst after eating.
 Also, eating right before bed can cause problems for those who are prone to reflux or heartburn.

-8. Make sure that your bedroom is dark.
+8. Make sure your bedroom is dark.
 Light from street lights, or even from a digital clock can make getting to sleep more difficult.
 You can darken your room with special darkening curtains or even get a sleep mask.

 9. Supplement for sleep.
-There are some great herbs, vitamins and minerals that actually can help with insomnia.
-Valerian, magnesium, melatonin and Kava are all good sleep aids.
+There are some great herbs, vitamins, and minerals that actually can help with insomnia.
+Valerian, magnesium, melatonin, and Kava are all good sleep aids.
 Make sure to get supplements that are organic and contain no unwanted fillers.

+Don’t overlook the importance of sleep on your health.
 Try any of these things to improve your sleep which in turn will help to reduce your stress!!